fair-research/bdbag/doc/cli.md

 ----
 #### `--resolve-fetch {missing,all}`
 Download remote files listed in the bag's fetch.txt file.
-The `missing` option only attempts to fetch files that do not already exist in the bag payload directory.
-The `all` option causes all fetch files to be re-acquired, even if they already exist in the bag payload directory.
+* The `missing` option only attempts to fetch files that do not already exist in the bag payload directory.
+Additionally, files that do exist but have a different size in bytes than the file size as declared by the `length` field in `fetch.txt` are considered as _incomplete_ and will be fetched when using the `missing` argument.
+* The `all` option causes all fetch files to be re-acquired, even if they already exist in the bag payload directory.

 ----